 Following a Letter of Claim being sent to the Hospital Trust, limited admissions of liability were made.
 The hospital admitted that there was a failure to perform an x-ray at an earlier stage, and that a CT scan should also have been performed earlier.
 However, the hospital were of the view that earlier x-rays would not have led to the pseudo-obstruction being revealed and that our client would have required surgical intervention to treat her condition in any event.

 Expert evidence was obtained from a Consultant Radiologist, a Consultant Obstetrician and Gynaecologist and a Professor of Colorectal Surgery.
-The experts’ reports were all supportive of our client’s case in respect of both breach of duty and causation.
+The experts’ reports were all supportive of our client’s birth injury claim in respect of both breach of duty and causation.
 As a result of the denial of liability court proceedings were issued in April 2019.
-The hospital served a defence to the claim, however after a period of negotiation the case settled out of court for a five figure sum
+The hospital served a defence to the claim, however, after a period of negotiation the case settled out of court for a five-figure sum

 Following the settlement of her case, our client commented:

 “I am very satisfied with the services provided by Osbornes Law.
 Throughout the duration of my case (over 3 years) they were extremely responsive and kept me up to date with all the developments and provided explanations.
 When the Defendant came back with an offer they worked very hard to increase it.
 I am a very satisfied customer of Osbornes Law”

 Contact us today

 For a free initial conversation call 020 7485 8811

 Email us Send us an email and we’ll get back to you

 In April last year I wrote a piece about government setting up a taskforce to look into why there are...Read more